learnpoint/piko/README.md

 Follow the [instructions on this page](https://docs.deno.com/runtime/getting_started/installation/).

-Verify Deno installation (the command should display the installed version):
+Verify Deno installation (the command should display the installed version of Deno):

 ```bash
 deno --version